xrdocs/segment-routing/_pages/path-tracing-new.md

 feature_key:
   - title: Detect blackholes
     excerpt: >-
-      Path Tracing is capable of reporting if any paths in the network are blackholing the trafic.
+      Path Tracing is capable of reporting if any paths in the network are blackholing trafic.
-  - title: Detect wrong paths
+  - title: Detect corruptions
     excerpt: >-
-      With Path Tracing, check if there are any wrong paths in the forwarding that do not match the control plane.
+      Path Tracing detects if there's any unexpected forwarding path that doesn't match the control plane.
   - title: Detect ECMP paths with incoherent latency
     excerpt: >-
       Measure the latency of each ECMP path in your network and report any path with a non-coherent latency with respect to the others.
-  - title: Measure jitter on a per node/per interface basis
+  - title: Measure jitter on a per-interface/queue basis
     excerpt: >-
-      Path Tracing delivers, for the first time in history, accurate jitter measurements in the WAN!
+      Path Tracing delivers, for the first time in history, accurate jitter measurements in the live WAN!
   - title: Identify the trajectory and time taken for NFV processing
     excerpt: >-
-      Path Tracing reports the trajectory, so the service chain exercised by the packets, and the time taken overall to execute that service chain.
+      Path Tracing reports the trajectory (proof of transit) and the time taken overall to execute that service chain.
 slider_book:
     image_path: images/path-tracing/Goldman_Sachs.png
     title: Goldman Sachs's Technology Fellow and Network Architect Mike Valentine presents Path Tracing at NANOG85